SamiraMHosseini/C-Class-Thread-Spawning-Patterns-using-Functors/README.md

 The destructor of the Launch class checks if the thread_ is joinable and joins it if necessary.

 In the main function, five Launch objects are created with different names, and each object uses a different Spawn method to start the thread.
 This demonstrates the different ways to create threads in a class while managing object lifetimes and references correctly.

+# Using std::ref to Pass Object References to Threads in C++.

+In SpawnD, std::ref is used to create a reference wrapper around the Launch object, which allows passing the object by reference to the std::thread constructor.
+This is necessary because std::thread copies its arguments by default, and Launch objects contain a non-copyable member variable (std::thread thread_).
+By using std::ref, you can ensure that the Launch object is passed by reference and not copied.

+When std::ref(*this) is used, a reference wrapper is created around the Launch object, which allows the object to be passed by reference to the std::thread constructor.
+This way, the original object is used in the thread, avoiding any issues related to copying non-copyable objects like std::thread.